 Kevin is Century Cycles' Webmaster and IT guy, based in the Peninsula store.
 He enjoys all kinds of cycling, from road rides and overnight tours to off-road adventures.
 From his (former) neighborhood in Twinsburg, it's easy to get to many picturesque and relatively traffic-free roads in rural Portage and Geauga Counties.
 The Twinsburg-Garrettsville Loop is one of his favorite routes.
 The ride also goes through the cities of Aurora and Hiram, and crosses the Upper Cuyahoga River twice, so be forewarned: There Will Be Hills.
-The almost 50-mile loop makes for great early-to-mid-season training for TOSRV, Bike MS Pedal to the Point, or your first century.
+The 50-mile loop makes for great early-to-mid-season training for TOSRV, Bike MS Pedal to the Point, or your first century.

 The rides starts with a flat, easy spin of about 1-1/4 miles on the paved bike-hike trail in Twinsburg's Center Valley Park.
 The trail starts adjacent to Dodge Intermediate School on Ravenna Road, where you'll find plenty of parking.
 If you're driving to the area, just take I-480 to the Broadway Ave/Forbes Rd exit, and go east on Broadway Avenue.
 At the Twinsburg city limits, the road becomes Ravenna Road, and Dodge Intermediate School is about 2-1/2 miles from there on the left.